karolsudol/price-improvements/README.md

 ## TODO:

+- set up a CI/CD pipeline with Airflow for versions control inc DBT
 - set airflow in managed cloud env (Cloud Composer)
 - set DBT in managed cloud env (Cloud Composer)
-- set up a CI/CD pipeline with DBT for versions control
 - replace Postgres with managed version as CloudSQL or Data WareHouse such as Snowflake or BigQuery
-- set up a Slack?Discord channel for alerts
+- set up a Slack/Discord channel for alerts